Need for development

 Who can use them?

-While the standards are written for service providers, they can also assist consumers, funders, and regulators working to ensure that organizations are positioned to deliver the quality of treatment that consumers and patients deserve.
+While the guidelines are written for service providers, they can also assist consumers, funders, and regulators working to ensure that organizations are positioned to deliver the quality of treatment that consumers and patients deserve.

 How were they developed?